-Two tall windows looked out over the east garden, which her mother had begun reclaiming from decades of neglect, the beds still more in a state of planning than flowering.
+Two tall windows looked out over the east garden, which her mother had reclaimed from decades of neglect, the beds still more in a state of planning than flowering.
 A fire burned in the hearth beneath a marble mantelpiece that had survived the Ashcroft occupation intact, either through oversight or indifference.

 The furniture was new.
-Her mother had selected every piece herself — good solid things in deep green wool, built to last, chosen with the quiet determination of a woman furnishing a room she had waited her entire life to furnish.
+Her mother had selected every piece herself—good solid things in deep green wool, built to last, chosen with the quiet determination of a woman furnishing a room she had waited her entire life to furnish.
 Nothing in it had belonged to anyone else.

 Scarlet had not yet decided whether she was comfortable in it.

-She arrived in the drawing room to find that her mother was already chatting with Christine.
+She arrived in the drawing room to find her mother already chatting with Christine.
 Her mother was in full form, which meant Christine was being charmed whether she wanted to be or not.

 “You must see what we’ve done with the east garden,” her mother was saying as Scarlet entered.
 “It’s still more ambition than achievement, but the roses along the south wall are coming wonderfully.
 Do sit, dear.”
 This last directed at Scarlet, as though she were the guest.